Chances are, you didn’t name your cat “Snowball” because of all the snow-like flakes of dandruff dusted all over kitty’s coat.

 Dandruff is different than cat dander, which is compromised of a cat’s saliva and dead skin cells.
 Dandruff can be a symptom of many different issues that your cat may potentially have.
 Some are rather benign, but other times, dandruff can be a sign of something more serious.
-Here are some common causes for flaky, dandruff skin in cats and some popular remedies as well.
+Here are some common causes for flaky, dandruff skin in cats and some popular remedies, as well.

-1. The Overproduction of Sebum
+1. Overproduction Of Sebum

 2. Environmental Factors

 Changes in temperature and humidity can throw your cat’s skin out of whack.
-If you notice a rise in dandruff flakes between seasons, this could be the culprit.
+If you notice a rise in dandruff flakes between seasons, then this could be the culprit.
 If you find that your cat’s skin is dryer in the colder months, products like EarthBath Shea Butter Skin Repair for Cats can help with natural, soothing butters.

 Bathing will also help keep little bugs from setting up shop.
 If your cat is not a fan of water, use a cleansing wipe, such as these Earthbath All Natural Hypo-Allergenic Cat Wipes .
-Not only will they help combat pesky bugs, but they will also help remove dander that may be causing human allergies to cats.
+Not only will they help combat pesky bugs, but they will also help remove dander that may worsen human allergies to cats.

 5. Excess Weight